d12frosted/elpa-mirror/nongnu/evil-matchit-readme.txt

   by adding `turn-on-evil-matchit-mode' to the mode hook.

+4.2 EVIL is not used
+────────────────────

+  No setup is required.

 5 Usage
 ═══════

+5.1 EVIL is used
+────────────────

-  Press "%" to jump inside between tag pair in normal mode or visual mode (you press "v" to switch to visual mode).
+  You can press "%" or `M-x evilmi-jump-items' to jump between tag pair in normal mode or visual mode (you press "v" to switch to visual mode).

   Please note evil-matchit is smart enough to *detect the tag automatically*.

   Tag pair could be open/closed html tag, or character pair like "{}" "[]" "()", or the single/double quote(s) at the two ends of the